interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/isa_simple.md

 #### Successful ISAs search check

 The ISA search parameters are valid, as such the search should be successful.
-If the request is not successful, this check will fail as per **[astm.f3411.v19.DSS0030](../../../../../requirements/astm/f3411/v19.md)**.
+If the request is not successful, this check will fail per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 #### ISA returned by search check

 The ISA search parameters cover the resource ISA, as such the resource ISA that exists at the DSS should be returned by the search.
-If it is not returned, this check will fail as per **[astm.f3411.v19.DSS0030](../../../../../requirements/astm/f3411/v19.md)**.
+If it is not returned, this check will fail.

 ### [Search by earliest time (excluded) test step](test_steps/search_isas.md)